Byte-Stuff/Everest/docs/LambdaLang/README.md

 !> **Warn** \
 Trying to write to any memory not paged in the page table beforehand (in user mode) will result in an error, as well an in an interrupt

+## Display

+The display is structured in 4 lists:
+- The 'oldscreen' list
+- the 'newscreen' list
+- 2 VRAM lists

+### The 'OldScreenBuffer' list

+This list stores what's already on screen, only used to refer with the 'NewScreenBuffer' list.

+### The 'NewScreenBuffer' list

+This list stores what you want drawn on screen.
+It's able to be written to directly (see Addresses).

+!> **Warn** \
+Writing pixel per pixel here is rather slow, try loading to the VRAM first, and then loading inside

+### The 2 VRAM lists

+These lists store other assets you can transfer to the 'NewScreenBuffer'